Almost 80 percent of new mothers go through the “baby blues,” and

 one in eight women experience significant symptoms of depression after

 giving birth.
-Our free, postpartum adjustment support groups are provided available Monday through Thursday.
+Our free, postpartum adjustment support groups are available on Mondays and Tuesdays.

 Beaumont Children's award-winning Parenting Program